maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - Allocating data on the Stack (instead of Heap)
   - To ensure we always have a fixed number of elements
 - The array's type is specified with square brackets `[]` with:
-  - The type of each element
+  - The type of the contained elements
   - A semicolon
-  - The number of elements in the array (length)
+  - The number of elements in the array (array-length)

 ```rs
 // Example of an Array